security-force-monitor/research-handbook/source/units-relations.rst

 Description
 ~~~~~~~~~~~

-The unique 32 character code of the immediate superior or parent unit of the current unit, or the unit to which the current unit is a member.
+The unique 32-character code of the immediate superior or parent unit of the current unit, or the unit to which the current unit is a member.

 Attribute type
 ~~~~~~~~~~~~~~